Helsingør–Helsingborg ferry route: Traffic

+Scandlines/Öresundslinjen uses four ferries, MF Tycho Brahe, MS Aurora, MF Hamlet and MF Mercandia IV.

 In each city, the ferry terminals are directly connected to the main railway stations.
 Trains depart from Helsingør to Copenhagen four to seven times per hour and arrive at Copenhagen Central Station after 38 or 55 minutes (at more northern Copenhagen stations such as Østerport faster).
-Two different local train lines depart from Helsingør station.
-Both lines end in Hillerød, but one of them takes an indirect path, first along the North Zealand coast.
-From Gilleleje, the tracks turns to the south and pass through Gribskov, one of Denmark's largest forests.
-The short route takes 20 minutes to Hillerød, the long route 80 minutes.

-In Helsingborg, the ferry terminal is connected to an underground railway station.
+In Helsingborg the ferry terminal is connected to an underground railway station and a station nearer the bus station.
 The entire building is known as "Knutpunkten", "The Junction".
-The total number of passengers from trains and ferries makes it one of the busiest stations in Sweden.
-Around 50.000 passengers (including those in cars and lorries) use "Knutpunkten" every day.
+It is one of the busiest stations in Sweden and around 50.000 passengers (including those in cars and lorries) use "Knutpunkten" every day.

-Helsingborg is located on the Swedish West Coast Main Line ("Västkustbanan"), but the first 25 km north of "The Junction" station (until Ängelholm), only consist of a single track railway, which have some very sharp bends and a steep elevation in the northern part of the city.
-The interregional Øresund trains departs to Gothenburg, through Landskrona, Lund and Malmö across the Øresund Bridge to Copenhagen.
-Hence it is possible to make a full journey around the Øresund by the use of trains and the HH Ferry route.
-Local Pågatågen also departs from "The Junction", in four directions.

-In 2017 Scandlines began a project which is aiming for electrical power through huge batteries, in order not to emit greenhouse gases and other pollutants.
+In 2017 Scandlines began a project to use electrical power through large batteries, to reduce greenhouse gases and other pollutants.
 The old oil (or diesel) burning engines will mainly be used to charge the batteries.
-The final intention however, is to abandon the old engines totally.
-The initial part will for instance reduce the carbon dioxide emissions by 50 percent.
+The final intention is to abandon the old engines totally.
+The initial part is intended to reduce the carbon dioxide emissions by 50 percent.